-You can set tolerances for Color Verification Assistant printer and measurement device tests.
-You can also reset notifications in Color Verification Assistant.
+You can set tolerances for Fiery Color Verification Assistant printer and measurement device tests.
+You can also reset notifications in Fiery Color Verification Assistant.

 - The measurement device test verifies whether the spectrophotometer measures the same value for the same color when you repeat a measurement.
 The test calculates the average and maximum of the measurement differences.
 The measurement device test fails if either the average or the maximum of the measurement differences exceeds the specified tolerance. - The printer test verifies whether the printed output produces the same color when you rotate the test image.
 The test calculates the average and maximum of the measurement differences for all colors in the color bar.
-The printer test fails if either the average or the maximum of the measurement differences exceeds the specified tolerance value. - Color Verification Assistant displays notifications at various times, and you can disable a notification after you view it.
-Color Verification Assistant preferences allow you to re-enable all notifications. - 1 In Color Profiler Suite, click Edit > Preferences. - 2 In the Color Verification Assistant tab, click Tolerances. - 3 Enter average and maximum dE values in the Measurement device repeatability and Fiery printer repeatability fields. - 4 To re-enable all notifications for Color Verification Assistant, click Reset All Notifications.
+The printer test fails if either the average or the maximum of the measurement differences exceeds the specified tolerance value. - Fiery Color Verification Assistant displays notifications at various times, and you can disable a notification after you view it.
+Fiery Color Verification Assistant preferences allow you to re-enable all notifications. - 1 In Fiery Color Profiler Suite, click Edit > Preferences. - 2 In the Color Verification Assistant tab, click Tolerance. - 3 Enter Average dE and Maximum dE values in the Measurement device repeatability and Fiery printer repeatability fields. - 4 To re-enable all notifications for Fiery Color Verification Assistant, click Reset All Notifications.